percona/postgresql-docs/docs/solutions/ha-setup-apt.md

     Ideally, in a production (or even non-production) setup, the PostgreSQL nodes will be within a private subnet without any public connectivity to the Internet, and the HAProxy will be in a different subnet that allows client traffic coming only from a selected IP range.
 To keep things simple, we have implemented this architecture in a private environment, and each node can access the other by its internal, private IP.

 ## Preparation

-Adjust the firewall settings to allow the following ports:

-* 5432 - PostgreSQL standard port, not used by PostgreSQL itself but by HAProxy
-* 5000 - PostgreSQL listening port used by HAproxy to route the database connections to write node
-* 5001 - PostgreSQL listening port used by HAproxy to route the database connections to read nodes
-* 2380 - etcd peer urls port required by the etcd members communication
-* 2379 - etcd client port required by any client including patroni to communicate with etcd
-* 8008 - patroni rest api port required by HAProxy to check the nodes status
-* 7000 - HAProxy port to expose the proxy’s statistics

 ### Set up hostnames in the `/etc/hosts` file